Model-independent pricing with insider information: a Skorokhod embedding approach: Introduction

 \subsection{Outline of the article}

 In the present paper we will work in a continuous-time setup, under the assumption that the asset's price process $S$ evolves continuously, and all call options for a given maturity $T$ are traded at time zero in the market.
-By classical results (\cite{BrLi78}), this is equivalent to knowing the marginal distribution, $\mu$ say, of $S$ at time $T$ under the pricing measure.
-In this context, calibration to market prices corresponds to considering probability measures on the path space such that the coordinate process $S$ is a martingale and $S_T$ has distribution $\mu$.
-Emulating the analysis done in \cite{BCH14} for the case without additional information, we perform a time-change to formulate the problem as a constrained optimal stopping problem in Wiener space, and resort to Skorokhod embedding techniques in order to study the primal (pricing) and dual (hedging) problems.
-For this approach to be effective, we need to restrict our attention to derivatives whose payoff function is invariant to time-changes in an appropriate sense.
-Similarly, the feasibility of paths needs to be invariant to time-changes, meaning that paths obtained as time-change of admissible paths, are still admissible.
-We will introduce the key concepts and definitions for this setup in Section~\ref{sec:informed pricing}.

-In Section~\ref{sec:theo results}, we will prove that pricing-hedging duality holds for the informed agent, and we give the precise formulation both in the Wiener space, by relying on the analogous result in \cite{BCH14}, and in the original space, by extending results of \cite{BCHPP15} for the case without additional information.
-Moreover, we show that the monotonicity principle of \cite{BCH14} can be extended in a natural way to our setting, thus allowing us to give a geometric characterisation of the support of the optimisers in the primal problem.
-This turns out to be a powerful tool, enabling us to describe the optimal stopping times (and hence, up to time-change, the optimal models) as the hitting time of some barrier in a phase-space that depends on the derivatives' payoff.
+We perform a time-change to formulate the pricing problem as a constrained optimal stopping problem in Wiener space and resort to Skorokhod embedding techniques.
+For this approach to be effective, we need to restrict our attention to the case where both the derivatives' payoff function and the feasibility of paths are invariant to time-changes in an appropriate sense.
+The key concepts and definitions for this setup are introduced in Section~\ref{sec:informed pricing}.
+In Section~\ref{sec:theo results}, we show that the pricing-hedging duality and the monotonicity principle of \cite{BCH17} can be extended in a natural way to our setting, thus allowing us to give a geometric characterisation of the support of the optimisers in the primal problem.

-Then, in Section \ref{sec:examples}, we consider some specific sets of information, for which we can give explicit characterisations of the solutions and compare the pricing and hedging problems for agents with and without additional information.
-Specifically, we first consider the case where feasibility corresponds to being allowed to stop after a given stopping time (the hitting time of a barrier in a given phase-space) and determine necessary and sufficient conditions for the additional information not to introduce arbitrage possibilities.
-We then show how our monotonicity principle can be used in order to derive explicit formulae for the primal optimisers for derivatives such as variance options.
-Under some technical assumptions we can also provide explicit solutions to the dual problem, using results of \cite{COT15}.
-We are then able to determine the value of the additional information, in terms of the change in price of options.
-The examples are illustrated with some numerical evidence.